 A tender, beautiful, redemptive story.
 December is a foster child who believes with all her heart that she will soon grow wings and fly.
 Her hope began with the book her mother left her, a book about birds.
 Now she’s in yet another foster home with a woman named Eleanor who she helps at the wildlife rescue center.
 At her new school, December makes friends with an outgoing, kind transgender girl named Cheryllynn.
 After another jump off a high branch in a tree and a trip to the hospital, December finally accepts the truth about everything, including her mother, being a bird, and the future.
 Her hard-earned realizations shift her future, allowing for love and happiness.

 Planet Earth is Blue by Nicole Panteleakos

 What a beautiful, heartbreaking, wonderful, transformative book!
 Nova is autistic and a nonverbal girl in a new foster home who narrates letters to her runaway big sister, Bridget, about her new home.
 We learn that Bridget always knew how to calm Nova down with storytelling and anything space related.
 Flashbacks show times in the closet hiding from their abusive mother as well as in other foster situations and schools.
 Nova clings to Bridget’s promise that Bridget will come back to Nova for the Challenger launch.
 But the launch happens and Bridget never arrives.
 Nova finally must face the truth.
 I’m in awe of the author’s beautiful, gifted storytelling.
 I love this book SO much.
-And cried like a baby…Added to: Books with Characters on the Autism Spectrum.

 Three Pennies by Melanie Crowder